AmiranIV/Containerized_telebotXyolo5Xobjectdetection/README.md

 after installed aws cli ,you can preform aws configure but there's no need, because you can grant premission using AWS role to the EC2 instance you deploy the app on.

+REQUIRED!
+DOCKER
+#Once you finish update yolo5 code with your bucket name ,and polybot with your codes , and mongoDB replica set params to adjust to you, preform docker build to both services:
+yolo5, and polybot.

+Final Step:

+once you have the Docker images build of the two micro services plus the mongoDB who is already deployed using docker, you have two options:

+1. deploy 3 micro services MANUALLY using docker run for each container using the SAME NETWORK for each microservice.

+2. push the polybot and yolo5 apps as docker images to DockerHub, and use one command, docker compose using the composed file I attached, less complicated and more efficient.